Motivation, what is it that drives you?

 So it’s just as important to know your de-motivation triggers as to know your motivation triggers.

 And it’s also possible that if you got rid of your de-motivation triggers, your motivation triggers would automatically run.
 It all depends on the strategy that you use.

 Get Your Strategy

-There are many triggers and other factors that are part of the strategy that motivates you.
-If you don’t know what your triggers and strategies steps are, I recommend you find out.
+Many triggers and other factors are part of the strategy that motivates you.
+If you don’t know your triggers and strategies steps, I recommend you find out.

 Also, many powerful NLP Techniques can be used to overcome any problems you are having with your motivation.